Be Careful on Social Media After a Car Accident

 Hurt in a Wreck?
 Call Polito & Harrington to Speak with a Waterford Car Accident Lawyer Today

 Car accidents can entitle victims to significant compensation for their losses, including their medical expenses, lost income, lost quality of life, pain and suffering, and property damage.

 What victims can say and do, however, may decrease how much compensation they ultimately recover.
 An attorney can help protect your rights after a car crash and make sure that you get the compensation you deserve.
-To schedule a free case evaluation with one of our lawyers, call Polito & Associates today at (860) 447-3300 or send us an email through our online contact form.
+To schedule a free case evaluation with one of our lawyers, call Polito & Harrington today at (860) 447-3300 or send us an email through our online contact form.